 6. Use the Pomodoro method.

-The Pomodoro method can be especially helpful if you’re struggling to get started on a project.
-If a project seems too big or too overwhelming, the Pomodoro method helps you to just get started.
+The Pomodoro method can be especially helpful if you’re struggling to make the first step on a project.
+If a project seems too big or too overwhelming, the Pomodoro method helps you to start.

 When you start your timer, you know that in 25 minutes you’ll have a break, taking away the sense that your task is endless or unmanageable.